 For example, nutritious foods and prescription medications seem like a match made in healthful heaven, right?
 Not necessarily.
-According to Stephen Dahmer, M.D., of the Continuum Center for Health and Healing, food and drinks can affect how much of a medication gets absorbed into the body and how fast it gets metabolized.
-These interactions can render a prescription ineffective, or increase the risk of experiencing dangerous side effects.
+According to Stephen Dahmer, MD, chief medical officer at Vireo Health of New York, food and drinks can affect how much of a medication is absorbed into the body and how quickly it is metabolized.
+These interactions can render a prescription ineffective or increase its absorption and the risk of dangerous side effects.
 Dr. Dahmer explains some common food/drug interactions that seniors should be aware of below.

 - Bananas: A potassium powerhouse, the banana is typically a good choice for those seeking to reduce their risk of cancer, stroke and heart disease.
-However, eating too many potassium-rich foods (bananas, oranges and green, leafy vegetables) can be problematic if a person is taking ACE inhibitors.
-Designed to lower blood pressure, these medications also elevate the levels of potassium in the body.
-According to the FDA, people taking ACE inhibitors (Lotensin, Capoten, Zestril, etc.) may develop dangerous heart palpitations if they over-indulge on foods that are high in potassium.
-Bananas also contain Tyramine, an amino acid (also found in red wine, soy and certain cheeses) that can negatively interact with MAO inhibitors (Nardil, Parnate)—commonly prescribed to treat depression.
-O'Connor says that a low-Tyramine diet is typically recommended for people taking MAO inhibitors.
+However, eating too many potassium-rich foods like bananas, oranges, and green, leafy vegetables can be problematic if a person is taking ACE inhibitors.
+Designed to lower blood pressure, these medications also elevate potassium levels in the body.
+According to the FDA, people taking ACE inhibitors (e.g. Lotensin, Capoten, Zestril) may develop dangerous heart palpitations if they over-indulge on foods that are high in potassium.

-- High-fiber foods: Dietary fiber, the kind found in whole grains, vegetables, and fruits, is a nutritional powerhouse.
-Fiber has been proven to play a role in reducing a person's risk of heart disease and diabetes.
+- High-fiber foods: Dietary fiber, the kind found in whole grains, vegetables and fruits, is a nutritional powerhouse.
+Fiber has been proven to play a role in reducing the risk of heart disease and diabetes.
 It can also help relieve constipation and promote healthy weight management.
-But, because fiber slows the rate at which the stomach empties, Dahmer cautions that it may also slow the rate at which medications are absorbed into the blood stream as well, resulting in lower-than-anticipated blood levels of certain prescriptions, such as antibiotics.
+But, because fiber slows the rate at which the stomach empties, Dr. Dahmer cautions that it may also slow the rate at which medications are absorbed, resulting in lower blood levels of certain prescriptions, such as antibiotics.
 Any time a doctor adds a medication to your regimen, be sure to inform them of all prescription drugs, OTC meds and dietary supplements you are already taking to ensure everything fulfills its intended purpose and to minimize the possibility of interactions.